Important Tax Information

 Read the instructions on the back of Form 1095-A carefully and review your plan.

-If you check your 1095-A tax statement and find an error, you can contact Your Health Idaho for help at 1-855-944-3246 or send an email to Support.
+If you check your 1095-A tax statement and find an error, you can contact Your Health Idaho for help at 1-855-944-3246 or submit a support request online.
 If there is an error, you’ll receive a corrected 1095-A tax statement.